qbzzt/etherdocs/paper_wallet.md

 ## A Programmer's View

-This section explains how the web page works.
+This section explains how the web pages work.
 If you are not a programmer, you can skip it.

 ### The Tools